wpilibsuite/frc-docs/source/docs/software/advanced-control/trajectories/ramsete.rst

 Ramsete in the Command-Based Framework
 --------------------------------------
 For the sake of ease for users, a ``RamseteCommand`` class is built in to WPILib.
-For a full tutorial on implementing a path-following autonomous using RamseteCommand, see :ref:`docs/software/trajectory-end-to-end/trajectory-tutorial-overview:End-to-End Trajectory Tutorial`.
+For a full tutorial on implementing a path-following autonomous using RamseteCommand, see :ref:`docs/software/examples-tutorials/trajectory-tutorial/trajectory-tutorial-overview:Trajectory Tutorial`.